Frank Lone Star

-Frank Lone Star (1887-1915) was a professional football player for the Columbus Panhandles in 1920.
+Frank Lone Star (1887–1915) was a professional football player for the Columbus Panhandles in 1920.
 He played at the collegiate level at Carlisle Indian Industrial School.

 Biography

 Frank Lone Star was born on January 27, 1887, in Wisconsin.
 Lone Star (often written as Lonestar) attended Carlisle Indian School but there is no record of him having played on the varsity football team.
 He died on October 30, 1915, in Shell Lake, Wisconsin, of heart problems brought on by tuberculosis.
 It appears that someone else played for the Columbus Panhandles under his name.
+Author Tom Benjey speculated that it may have been Lone Star Dietz.